 Be consistent across your zones with your interior design.
 The easiest way to achieve this is to use one floor finish throughout, such as a large format tile or an engineered wood flooring.
 Go one step further and run the floor finish externally.

 Stick to three tones / materials for your fixed elements in your open plan living space to retain consistency.
-A Studio Werc Architects example below, demonstrates this with:
+For example:

 Ensure each light within your open plan space has a specific function.
 Avoid the 'landing strip' effect of installing rows of needless downlights.
 Instead, try to create a hierarchy of light sources: